Museum News

 Go winter, and come not again.

-For those who kept Christmas decorations up through Twelfth Night and Epiphany, Candlemas was the final deadline to take them down.
-With the festive season officially over, the focus shifted towards Lent, a time of fasting and reflection.
-For medieval communities, this often coincided with rationing dwindling food supplies until the first fresh growth of spring.
+For households that kept Christmas decorations through Twelfth Night and Epiphany, Candlemas marked the final moment to take them down.
+With the festive season officially concluded, attention turned toward Lent, a time of fasting, reflection, and restraint.

 Candlemas Today

-While its prominence has waned in many modern contexts, Candlemas remains a day of quiet beauty and reflection in the liturgical calendar.
-It reminds us of the enduring power of light in darkness, the cyclical nature of the seasons, and the deep cultural connections between faith, tradition, and community.
+Although less prominent in modern life, Candlemas remains a quietly beautiful moment in the Christian calendar.
+It serves as a reminder of light in darkness, the rhythm of the seasons, and the deep connections between faith, tradition, and everyday life.

-Here at the Weald & Downland Living Museum, we invite you to step into the traditional rhythms of the Ritual Year and discover the charm of Candlemas.
-Falling midway between the winter solstice and the spring equinox, Candlemas has long been a time for reflection, renewal, and looking ahead to the promise of spring.
+At the Weald & Downland Living Museum, we invite you to step into the traditional rhythms of the Ritual Year and rediscover the charm of Candlemas.
+Falling midway between the winter solstice and the spring equinox, this historic festival has long been a time for reflection, renewal, and preparing for the promise of spring.

-Through our collection of historic buildings, spanning from the Anglo-Saxon period to the Victorian era, we delve into how people of the past observed this significant day, rooted in customs that reflect both sacred and seasonal traditions.
+Through our remarkable collection of historic buildings, spanning from the Anglo-Saxon period to the Victorian era, you can explore how people in the past observed Candlemas, blending sacred meaning with seasonal tradition.

-Candlemas was traditionally a time for blessing candles to bring light and hope for the year ahead, marking the gradual retreat of winter’s darkness.
-At the museum, you can experience this seasonal turning point firsthand.
-Visit Winkhurst Kitchen to see seasonal dishes being prepared and learn how households marked the day with rituals celebrating the coming of longer, brighter days.
+Candlemas was traditionally a time for blessing candles, symbolising hope and the gradual retreat of winter’s darkness.
+At the museum, you can experience this turning point in the year firsthand.
+Visit Winkhurst Kitchen to see seasonal dishes prepared and learn how households marked the day through food, ritual, and reflection.

-A visit during Candlemas is a rare opportunity to immerse yourself in the enduring rhythms of the year, reconnecting with traditions that bring warmth and inspiration to the present day.
+A Candlemas visit offers a rare opportunity to reconnect with the enduring rhythms of the year, traditions that continue to inspire warmth, resilience, and hope today.

-Find out more about this special day and how you can join in by visiting our What’s On page!
+To learn more about this special day and how you can take part, visit our What’s On page.